-Many say the best time to visit West Virginia is mid to late spring and late summer when the temperatures on the milder side, and fall when the foliage begins to turn color.
+Many say the best time to visit West Virginia is mid to late spring and late summer when the temperatures are on the milder side.
+Many say fall is the best time because that’s when the foliage begins to turn color.

 However, we believe any time of year is the best time to visit West Virginia.

 And at Harman’s Log Cabins in Cabins, WV, you’re surrounded by lush wilderness and the best natural attractions and landmarks in West Virginia for every season!

 Don’t believe us?
 We’ll explain why you should take a log cabin retreat any time of year:

 Table of Contents

 - West Virginia in the Spring

 - West Virginia in the Summer